pulp-platform/pulpino/README.md

 ## Version Control

-PULPino uses git submodules
+PULPino uses multiple git subrepositories

-To initialize all submodules

-    git submodule update --init --recurisve

-To update to the current versions

-    git submodule update --recursive
+To clone those subrepositores and update them, use

+    ./update-ips.py

+This script will read the `ips_lists.txt` file and update to the versions specified in there.
+You can choose specific commits, tags or branches.

 ## Documentation